assetinsights/Ai.stations/README.md

 Share your work:

-- Set up a repository on Github or BitBucket to host your code so we can pull down the code from there.
+- Set up a public repository on Git (Ideally Github or BitBucket but can be any we can access) to host your code so we can pull down the code from there.
 - Please share any development/set up notes in a README.md

 Last bit of advice:
-Feel free completely tear the whole code/solution apart.
+Feel free to completely tear the whole code/solution apart.
 Don't feel like you can't edit any of it :).
 Any questions about the test please do not hesitate to contact joe.fradley@assetinsights.co.uk

 Good Luck!